 To complete your bankruptcy or temporary debt protection (TDP) form, you’ll first need to create an Insolvency Services account.

-To create an account, you’ll need your proof of identity documents to verify your identity.
+When you create an account, you’ll need your proof of identity documents to prove your identity.

-Once your account is created, you will be able to access and submit a Bankruptcy Form or TDP application.
-Creating a Insolvency Services account does not mean you have formally commenced any insolvency application process- this does not happen until you submit your form to AFSA.
+Once your account is created, you will be able to access and submit a Bankruptcy Form or TDP application online.
+Creating an Insolvency Services account does not mean you have formally commenced any insolvency application process.
+This does not happen until you submit your form to AFSA.